j-moriarti/pDNSf-Hosts-collection/readme.md

 </h2>

-### This hosts file is specially optimized for ["PersonalDNSFilter"](https://www.zenz-solutions.de/personaldnsfilter/) app, which can handle any number of Domains without affecting on ram usage!
+### This hosts file is specially optimized for ["PersonalDNSfilter"](https://www.zenz-solutions.de/personaldnsfilter/) app.This ["open-source"](https://github.com/IngoZenz/personaldnsfilter) app can handle any number of Domains without affecting on ram usage!
 So there would be no problems adding these hosts to it!

 ### (GitHub source can be found ["Here"](https://github.com/IngoZenz/personaldnsfilter))